How Does the Scrap Metal Recycling Industry Work?

 Advantages of Metal Recycling

-Aside from diverting waste from landfills, other significant advantages of metal recycling over virgin metal production include reduced energy usage and the utilization of other resources.
+Aside from diverting waste from landfills, other significant advantages of metal recycling over virgin metal production include reduced energy usage and other resources.
 Recycled aluminum, for example, uses 95 percent less energy than new aluminum, while copper uses 90 percent less and steel uses 56 percent less.
 Furthermore, recycling one ton of steel saves 2,500 pounds of iron ore, 1,400 pounds of coal, and 120 pounds of limestone from being used.

-How Does a Scrap Yard Work?
+How Does a Scrap Metal Business Work?

 Suggested Reading: How Do Scrap Yards Work?